 In 2015, Amazon celebrated 20 years of dominating online commerce by instituting Prime Day, a day of sales meant to eclipse America’s greatest celebration of unrestrained spending, Black Friday.
 Users with Amazon Prime subscriptions would have access to absurd deals on various items, including electronics.

 In theory, Prime Day seemed like it would be the best day for tech shopping this side of Cyber Monday.
-In practice, however, the event proved disappointing to many, drawing ridicule on social media as people criticized the low number of attractive items and mocked bizarre offerings, such as a 55 gallon barrel of personal lubricant.
-However folks on Twitter may have felt, Amazon itself was not disappointed; the company claimed that it moved even more products than it did on Black Friday, and garnered hundreds of thousands of new Amazon Prime subscribers in the process.
+In practice, however, the event proved disappointing to many, drawing ridicule on social media as people criticized the low number of attractive items and mocked bizarre offerings, such as a 55-gallon barrel of personal lubricant.
+However folks on Twitter may have felt, Amazon was not disappointed; the company claimed it moved even more products than it did on Black Friday and garnered hundreds of thousands of new Amazon Prime subscribers in the process.